Frequently Asked Questions

 Where can visitors park?

 Visitors to the Kent Campus have the following parking options:

-- Park at a parking meter.
+- Park at a parking meter/Passport mobile payment zone.
 Rates are posted on each meter

-- Purchase a permit from a Pay and Display machine located within the Ice Arena lot, the Student Recreation and Wellness Center lot and the C-Campus Center Drive lot
+- Purchase a permit from a pay station located within the Student Recreation and Wellness Center lot and the C-Campus Center Drive lot

 - Park at the Student Center visitor's lot, maximum rate: $6 per visit.
 There is no charge after 6 p.m. on Fridays and on weekends.
 Please note that the lot is closed from 3 a.m. – 5 a.m.
 Monday through Friday